 I get caught up sometimes.
 On the surface, the reasons appear valid; the shirt I need to buy, the lipstick I need to replenish, the book edits I need to update and the next part of the story I need to focus on.
 All those tasks that seem so important they cause angst If I don’t complete them.
 Until you find yourself in faced with a situation that alters yours perspective forever.

 My wakeup call came on a random weekday morning.
 Running errands, I stopped briefly to check my hastily written list and scanned the High Street.
-At first glance, she appeared invisible.
+At first glance, they appeared invisible.
 The small figure, obviously female, sat huddled near a shop front.
 Pulled from my reverie and in the middle of closing my purse, I pulled out the couple of pound coins, headed towards her and dropped them into the plastic cup in front of her.
 I lingered long enough to smile, not seeking any particular reaction, but the one I received was unexpected.
 She flinched.
 This girl-woman’s first reaction when coming into contact with another person was to move backwards to protect herself.
 I paused briefly before moving on, sadness overwhelming me.

 Days passed and I found myself thinking of her at junctures, when I ate, when I woke up in the middle of the night to the cool night air and huddled back into the warm covers and when I looked outside at the thundering lashing rain from the warm comfort of my bedroom.
 A week later, I found myself on the High Street again and purposely looked for her, hoping she’d found herself a better situation.
 But she was there, tightly hugging her knees wearing the same threadbare blue jacket.
 She looked defeated, hiding from the cold wind under her hood, like she’d abandoned all hope and didn't even believe in people anymore.